Here’s how ‘Misbehaving,’ the catchy ‘Righteous Gemstones’ earworm, came together

 Shazam it all you want, and you won’t find it.
 Because the song was invented for the show by creator Danny McBride, writer and co-star Edi Patterson, and series composer Joey Stephens.

 When McBride was putting together his saga about a Southern-fried family of megachurch preachers in spiritual decline, he knew legitimacy would be crucial.
-He interviewed several preachers to help get the texture right, but there was one particular element of the show he knew would need attention.
+He interviewed several preachers to help get the texture right, but there was one particular element of the show he knew would need a lot of extra care to get right.
 All the music that played throughout the series had to sound like the siren song of salvation, like music that could conceivably draw in parishioners like flies to holy honey.

 It had to sound, literally, like the gospel truth.